EU election: Surge for Greens and euroskeptics, losses for centrist blocs | DW | 26.05.2019

 Millions of voters across the EU cast their ballots on the final day of voting for the European Parliament elections, in a poll that will shape European politics for the next five years.

-Preliminary results on Sunday evening suggested the grand coalition between the center-right European People's Party (EPP) and the center-left Socialist and Democrats (S&D) blocs will lose their majority in 751-seat legislature.
+Preliminary results early Monday morning suggested the grand coalition between the center-right European People's Party (EPP) and the center-left Socialist and Democrats (S&D) blocs will lose their majority in 751-seat legislature.

 The results indicate the European Parliament will have a new balance of power, with the centrist Alliance of Liberals and Democrats for Europe (ALDE) and French President Emmanuel Macron's En Marche, far-right euroskeptic parties and the Greens/European Free Alliance all making gains.